steemit/condenser/docs/VOTE_STATE_FLOW.md

 `pendingchildren`) store a `{ts, post}` envelope; `ts` is the broadcaster's wall clock at broadcast time and powers the newer-than edit check below.

-Tokens are sanitized to the account/permlink charset (`/^[a-z0-9.=-]+$/`) before entering the header — op data is client-controlled and never trusted.
+Tokens are sanitized to a header-safe account/permlink/path charset (`/^[A-Za-z0-9.=/-]+$/` — uppercase is legal in permlinks and `/` enables path-shaped tokens like `/api/steem/communities`) before entering the header — op data is client-controlled and never trusted.
+Comment-level writes (vote/reply/edit/delete on a comment) additionally carry a client-supplied `cacheContext.rootPermlink` hint naming the root discussion, which the ops themselves cannot express at depth ≥ 2 (and never for `delete_comment`); the server re-validates it against the permlink charset, and a hostile hint can at worst evict entries in the sender's own browser.

 The L1 tokens are applied by `invalidateFromResponse()` (`lib/cache/client-fetch.ts`), called both from `cachedFetch` (GET paths) and from `broadcastSignedTransaction` (`lib/api/broadcast.ts`) — the broadcast POST is a raw fetch, so the client applies the header explicitly.
+A stale- or miss-triggered fetch that was in flight when an invalidation landed drops its write-back instead of caching the pre-write snapshot: `clientCache` tracks an invalidation epoch, and the fetch path re-checks it before `set()` (C3) — otherwise a background refresh could resurrect the evicted entry with a fresh window and silently undo the invalidation.

 ## Content overlay merge semantics (`getDiscussion`)